FAQs about Horse and Donkey Microchipping

-Microchips are an inexpensive method for identifying horses and donkeys, providing an effective way to reunite owners with their equines in the event of theft, natural disaster or other loss.
-Some microchip companies allow adoption centers to remain as a back-up contact on the chip, providing an extra safety net for each animal, so be sure to inquire.
+Some microchip companies allow adoption centers to remain as a backup contact on the chip, providing an extra safety net for each animal, so be sure to inquire.

-The recent launch of the universal Equine Microchip Lookup Tool makes microchipping more efficient.
+The launch of the universal Equine Microchip Lookup Tool makes microchipping and searching more efficient.
 And with more breed and sport associations requiring microchips, they are becoming the norm and are even required in some states, including Louisiana.

 Q: Are there any special considerations for the animals immediately after a microchip is implanted?